karthikeyanVK/CarPreditionWorkshopTemplate/README.md

 - Install the jupyter extension from within Visual Studio Code by searching for "jupyter" in the extensions marketplace.

-- Create a virtual environment using the Anaconda prompt by running the command `conda create --name myenv`
+- Create a virtual environment using the Anaconda prompt by running the command `conda create --name dsworkshopenv`
-- Activate the virtual environment by running `conda activate myenv`
+- Activate the virtual environment by running `conda activate dsworkshopenv`

+- Open Visual studio code and open CarPricePrediction.ipynb notebook for the workshop